-Kenya’s 434 km of coastline is a continuous metamorphosis of scenery.
+Watamu Beach is part of Kenya’s 434 km of coastline, a continuous metamorphosis of scenery.
 Long, white sand beaches are interrupted by inlets which give rise to immense expanses of mangroves, low cliffs, bays, small archepelagos and deep inlets.

 Every tourist town in Kenya is characterised by one of these landscapes, not just Watamu with its 15 km of coastline, although it epitomises the very best of all this diversity which is further accentuated by the continuous succession of high and low tides.

 If you love long, white sand beaches as much as we do, but find lengthly stays quite boring, you will love Watamu.
 You can walk across long, white sand beaches to then explore below cliffs or around the islands (Mapango in Swahili) in search of small colourful fish or other peculiar and extraordinary sea life that surface or remain hidden.Only at Watamu can you go, in just a few minues, for a long walk across 6 km of white deserted beach on the north side to reach white bays free of water during low tide, and protected from the sea by a thin chain of islands about one km from the coast, reachable by foot during low tide.
 The islands stand guard over the corral reef, each one is different from the next, and each is decorated with strange statues formed by the long and slow process of water erosion on rock.
 The islands are inhabited by different bird species and conceal small sand bays.